ordercloud-api/angular-buyer/src/app/README.md

 ### Testing

-One of the design philosophies of `ngBoilerplate` is that tests should exist alongside the code they test and that the build system should be smart enough to know the difference and react accordingly.
+One of the design philosophies of `OrderCloud-AngularJS-seed` is that tests should exist alongside the code they test and that the build system should be smart enough to know the difference and react accordingly.
 As such, the unit test for `app.js` is `app.spec.js`, though it is quite minimal.

+### Global application styles

+Within the `src/app/` directory we included a `global.less` and `variables.less` file.
+These should be utilized for application wide LESS variables and mixins.
+Each component within `src/app` will have a corresponding `less/` directory with a similar structure.
+The build is smart enough to recognize any new `*.less` file types and roll them in automatically.

+Also, because any LESS brought in from the `/vendor` (through the build.config) directory gets rolled into the same intermediate `imports.less` file, you will be able to use and alter those 3rd party variables/mixins.